Brain-Gang/Build-Early-Ed/README.md

 ### Gabriel Fosse
 Gabriel Fosse has a background in ethical hacking and linux systems administration.
 After completing the Data Science program he has been working as a freelancer using neural networks for sound classification and analysis.

+#### Languages and Libraries
+For data science we used (among others) python, pandas, geopandas, XGBoost, matplotlib, and numpy.
+Our webapp uses HTML, CSS, and Mapbox.